-Last week, key members of the United Nations General Assembly (UNGA), met in New York City to discuss progress toward a future in which such a statistic is unimaginable.
+Last week, key members of the United Nations General Assembly (UNGA), met to discuss progress toward a future in which such a statistic is unimaginable.
 In 2000, the United Nations set eight specific goals to improve the lives of people who face daunting obstacles to survival and success.
 Since then, nearly 200 countries have committed to these Millennium Development Goals (MDGs), working on a 2015 deadline to accomplish the following:

 1. Eradicate hunger and extreme poverty

 5. Improve maternal health

 8. Create a global partnership for development

 With the 2015 deadline fast approaching, the pressure is on to ramp up momentum health, alleviate extreme poverty, and support education in order to achieve these goals.

 You can help the world meet the MDGs and the next phase of goals, no matter how much money you have or where you live.
 Change is hastened when time and resources are funneled toward effective solutions.
 For example, at the Elizabeth Glaser Pediatric AIDS Foundation (EGPAF), we have provided nearly 17 million women with services to prevent the transmission of HIV to their babies.
 Donations to fund such programs save lives.